Gap Year Days 361 – 365

 We had enjoyed our free walking tour so much that we chose to book a paid tour with Sandemans the following day.
 It was the Edinburgh Castle Tour.
 It was again bitterly cold and we really felt it once we got up on top of the hill to the castle.
 Our guide this time was Jen, who was just as interesting and fun as Adam was the previous day (but without quite as much of the dramatic tilt).
 She gave us all of the history of the castle, starting from the extinct volcano that it is perched on up until today.
 The tour included skip the line tickets, so no waiting for us out the front and we made our way straight inside.
 We spent two hours with Jen listening to the stories of the castle.

 Mons Meg is a huge,15th century cannon that is on display in the grounds of Edinburgh Castle.
 She was given her name because she was built in Mons.
 The cannon balls that were shot out of her weighed about 175kg and were over 50cm in diameter.
-Now she is fired once per year to start the fireworks display on Hogmanay (New Years Eve), but this is now done for show therefore no cannon balls are involved.
+She is fired just once per year, to start the fireworks display on Hogmanay (New Years Eve), but this is now done for show therefore no cannon balls are involved.

 Another curiosity of Edinburgh Castle is the dog cemetery.
 Here is where the regimental canines, either officers dogs or official mascots, have been buried since the rule of Queen Victoria.
 Luckily the mascots are no longer buried here, since the current one is a Shetland pony called Cruachan IV.